Münsterland murders: Erika Kunze

 Kunze, a 22-year-old student at the University of Münster, had planned to hitchhike to her mother's home after successfully passing her exam.
 A petite woman with shoulder-length dark hair, she was described as polite but wary of vehicles with non-local license plates.
 When she did not arrive at her mother's house at the appointed time, her mother called the police.
-In the evening, a driver passing near the Samerott, an impassable piece of forest near Burgsteinfurt, which encloses the former Germanic place of execution Rabenbaum, near Steinfurt recounted a strange experience he had: he later told the police that he drove behind a dark-gray limousine with "rear fins" (possibly a Mercedes) with a "BF" license plate, the driver of which was apparently looking for an entrance towards the forest.
-By his side, what appeared to the lifeless body of a woman was slumped at the passenger seat.
+In the evening, a driver passing near the Samerott, an impassable piece of forest near Schüttorf, which encloses the former Germanic place of execution Rabenbaum, near Burgsteinfurt recounted a strange experience he had: he later told the police that he drove behind a dark-grey limousine with "rear fins" (possibly a Mercedes) with a "BF" license plate, the driver of which was apparently looking for an entrance towards the forest.
+By his side, what appeared to be the lifeless body of a woman was slumped in the passenger seat.

 Less than a week later, Kunze's body was found by a farmer.
 The body was in an advanced state of decomposition, and the authorities were unable to determine the cause of death, it was clear, however, that this was the work of the same perpetrator who operated in the area.
 Like all previous victims, Kunze had been strangled and left half-naked, with several belongings missing, including a bag with floral patterns containing library books.
 These were found by chance many weeks later, together with a man's jacket, half-burned near the Haddorf Lakes.